 Foreign applicants whose native language is NOT English must submit IBT TOEFL scores (http://www.ets.org/toefl/ibt/scores/send/) electronically using institution code 1839.
 The minimum accepted IBT TOEFL is 84.
 Please do not send a paper copy of your IBT TOEFL score.Paper copies are not accepted.

-We have apaperlessadmissions process, which means that all of your application materials (letters, transcripts, etc) should be scanned and uploaded with your Rackham Graduate application.
-Please do not send paper copiesof your documents to Rackham or the School of Dentistry.Questions please email email@example.com.
+We have a paperless admissions process, which means that all of your application materials (letters, transcripts, etc.) should be submitted directly with your Rackham Graduate Application.
+Be sure to include all required documents before submitting your application.
+You will not be able to add or edit documents after your Rackham Application is submitted to the University of Michigan.
+Questions, please email firstname.lastname@example.org.

 Frequently Asked Questions